watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 This architecture aims the following objectives:

 * Reducing latency and CAPEX (CAPital EXpenditure).
-XXX: どういうふうにefficientなのかを明確に説明する → 説明した
    * Reduce network entity and wasting address.
    * Realize more simple architecture through no longer depending on SFC Proxy for SR-Unaware Functions.
    * Provide users with additional programmability through abstraction with End.AN.